Kathleen A. Donnelly Center for Undergraduate Research

 - Online Application (now closed)

 The Sage Colleges have sent students to the National Council on Undergraduate Research since 1990.
 The complete list of Sage participants may be found here.

-Students attending NCUR 2015 in Cheney, Washington:
+Students attending NCUR 2016 in Asheville, North Carolina:

 (President Susan Scrimshaw, Dr. Kathleen Donnelly, Dean Sharon Robinson)

 (Dean Sharon Robinson, Dr. Kathleen Donnelly, Dr. David Salomon)

 The Center is a member of the Council on Undergraduate Research.